Commander-in-chief: Malta

 The Malta Armed Forces Act does not directly establish the president of Malta as the supreme commander of the Armed Forces.
 However, Maltese law allows the president to raise by voluntary enlistment and maintain an armed force.
 Likewise, the law allows the president to issue orders in order to the administrate the armed forces.

-It is important to note that the Armed Forces do not swear allegiance to the president of Malta but rather to the Republic of Malta.
+The Armed Forces do not swear allegiance to the president of Malta, but rather to the Republic of Malta.
 On this basis, there is no direct link between the head of state and the armed forces.
 For this reason, this link is mediated by the minister responsible for defence.

 Nonetheless, the Presidential Palaces are guarded by the Armed Forces as a symbolic gesture of social cohesion.

 Myanmar

 In Myanmar, the Commander-in-Chief of Defence Services (Tatmadaw) is the commanding officer national military, a position vested in a military officer, not the president.
 The commander-in-chief is, however, a member of the National Defence and Security Council and reports to the president.
 The commander-in-chief is assisted in his/her role by the Deputy Commander-in-Chief of Defence Services.